mikro-orm/mikro-orm/docs/docs/transactions.md

 conflict in a highly concurrent environment, unlike timestamps where this is a possibility, depending on the resolution of the timestamp on the particular database platform.

-When a version conflict is encountered during `em.flush()`, a `ValidationError` is thrown and the active transaction rolled back (or marked for rollback).
+When a version conflict is encountered during `em.flush()`, a `OptimisticLockError` is thrown and the active transaction rolled back (or marked for rollback).
 This exception can be caught and handled.
-Potential responses to a `ValidationError` are to present the conflict to the user or to refresh or reload objects in a new transaction and then retrying the transaction.
+Potential responses to a `OptimisticLockError` are to present the conflict to the user or to refresh or reload objects in a new transaction and then retrying the transaction.

-The time between showing an update form and actually modifying the entity can in the worst scenario be as long as your applications session timeout.
+The time between showing an update form and actually modifying the entity can in the worst scenario be as long as your application's session timeout.
 If changes happen to the entity in that time frame you want to know directly when retrieving the entity that you will hit an optimistic locking exception: